xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 ~~~

 The `.get()` delegates to the shared state.
 As we mentioned previously, an
-error is raised if future is not ready:
+error is raised if the future is not ready:

 ~~~cpp
 template<class T>